Spring migration is here

 Share your bird observations in the DUC Migration Tracker community science project

-Contribute your bird sightings this spring to the DUC Migration Tracker project on iNaturalist!
+Contribute your bird sightings to the DUC Migration Tracker project on iNaturalist!
 It’s a fun and easy way to enjoy time outdoors and learn more about birds.

 In addition to being a great way to enjoy the season, your participation also helps conservation!
 Data from community science projects is often used to fill knowledge gaps and support biodiversity research.